Welcome to the University of Illinois at Chicago's Psychiatry Residency Program!

 The Department of Psychiatry at the University of Illinois at Chicago is committed to providing unsurpassed training opportunities for our students, residents and professionals seeking continuing medical education.

-Through a combination of innovative learning opportunities, a nationally acclaimed mentoring program, hands-on experience, cutting-edge research opportunities and a commitment to develop future leaders in the field, the department has earned the reputation as one of the premier programs in the country.
+Through a combination of innovative learning opportunities, diverse clinical experience, invested mentors, cutting-edge research opportunities and a commitment to develop future leaders in the field, the department has earned the reputation as one of the premier programs in the country.

 This is a particularly exciting time in our department and in the field of psychiatry as a whole.
 With the advances in neuroscience, the field is evolving rapidly.
 Our department is well positioned on the forefront of this change given the nationally recognized clinical research program.
 We are ranked 24th in the nation and 1st in Illinois for NIMH funding.
 Combined with outstanding clinical services and diverse patient populations, our residents have a front-row seat in this defining period.
 At UIC, we aim to provide a solid foundation onto which continued acquisition of knowledge can be built.
 Today learning does not stop at the end of residency but continues throughout the careers of our trainees.

 It is our philosophy that any psychiatry curriculum needs to be designed around a set of core psychiatric principles, philosophies, basic skills, and attitudes to provide a solid basis in evidence-based psychiatry.
-The curriculum of the Department of Psychiatry at the University of Illinois meets this standard and is divided over four years.
+The curriculum of the Department of Psychiatry at the University of Illinois meets this standard and is divided over the four years of training.

 We look forward to hearing from you and ultimately meeting you.